osuarezmunist/msan622/final-project/README.md

 #### Bar Graph of Factor Analysis Runs ####
 I played around with line graphs, including scree plots, before settling on this bar chart to show multiple runs of factor analysis.
 Using lines resulted in overplotting.
 Because I arbitrarily chose 10 as the maximum number of choices, I only found one Color Brewer palette that would accommodate this.
-The colors are ugly, but the contrast is good to be able to follow the percent of variance explained by by factor for each run.
+The colors are ugly, but the contrast is good to be able to follow the percent of variance explained by factor for each run.
 The plot clearly shows the loss in variance explained to the first factor when adding more factors to the computation.
 It is not so clear for other factors.